 The difference between these Diamondbacks and the other binoculars in this review is night and day.
 If you have older binoculars, I would highly suggest an upgrade.

-Edge to edge clarity: just isn’t there either.
+Edge-to-edge clarity just isn’t there either.
 It feels like you have tunnel vision when looking through these binos, but at least the center is in focus.
+Below are my field notes for each category:

 Build Quality | Durable binoculars, they have lasted over 5 years with no issues. |